royashbrook/royashbrook.github.io/_posts/2010-05-26-top-10-best-logparser-links-plus-a-bonus-7.md

 There are a bunch of other pages, including the actual documentation and the official site.
-And plenty of people will probably say to go with one of the newer graphical tools etc. but oh well, I like using the command line and these are the links I like the most. =D
+And plenty of people will probably say to go with one of the newer graphical tools etc. but oh well, I like using the command line and these are the links I like the most. 😁